Michael Friedman (philosopher): Philosophical work

 UC Berkeley German philosophy professor Hans Sluga described Friedman's 2000 book A Parting of the Ways: Carnap, Cassirer, and Heidegger, a book that detailed the philosophies of Carnap, Cassirer, and Heidegger, as "eye-opening" and "ambitious".
 The book shed new light on the split between analytic philosophy and Continental philosophy.

 In his book Dynamics of Reason, Friedman "provides the fullest account to date not only of [his] neo-Kantian, historicized, dynamical conception of relativized a priori principles of mathematics and physics, but also of the pivotal role that [he] sees philosophy as playing in making scientific revolutions rational."

+In 2015, he was awarded the Fernando Gil International Prize for the Philosophy of Science for his book Kant's Construction of Nature.

-Friedman is an honorary professor at the University of Western Ontario.
+Friedman was an honorary professor at the University of Western Ontario.

-Personal life
+Personal life and death

-Friedman is married to Graciela de Pierris, an associate professor of philosophy at Stanford who has published research on late modern philosophy.
+Friedman was married to Graciela De Pierris, a professor of philosophy at Stanford who has published work on early modern philosophy.

+Friedman died in Stanford on March 24, 2025, at the age of 77.